 For an average undergraduate student, is there any way out of this dilemma?
 It's obvious that certain textbooks are a must.
 How does one get through college and not empty the contents of your wallet on textbooks?

-School libraries are the first go-to place for free access to textbooks, but there are a couple of sad realities when it comes to your library's book collection:
+School libraries are the first go-to place for free access to textbooks, but there are a couple of drawbacks when it comes to your school library's book collection:

 - Copies are limited to about two or three (at most, maybe five) copies of each book.